Experience true Nordic winter with these Iceland and Canada tours!

 Vita has hiked glaciers in Alaska, climbed fourteeners in Colorado and is all about sharing her stories and promoting responsible tourism.
 These days she is often wandering the streets of Vilnius with a film camera in her hand or reading.

-Visiting a foreign country can be overwhelming – especially if that country’s nature, culture and cuisine are as distinct as Iceland’s.
+Visiting a foreign country can be overwhelming – especially if that country’s nature, culture, and cuisine are as distinct as Iceland’s.
 We are here to suggest the top 15 things to do during your trip to Iceland and to help you plan a vacation full of unforgettable moments.
-From hunting the Northern Lights to snorkeling between continents to sipping Icelandic craft beer, so many adventures await you!

-1. Snorkel or Dive Between Continents
+1. Snorkel or Dive Between Continents IN Þingvellir NATIONAL PARK

 But what truly sets it apart from every other diving location in the world is the fact that it is a fissure between two continents.
 That’s right, Silfra is where North American and Eurasian tectonic plates slowly drift apart!
+The crystal clear water allows perfect vision, so you can either take it in with your own eyes or with your camera in the fissure.
+You can even touch both continents at the same time as one section of the Silfra fissure is very narrow.

 Snorkeling Silfra Scuba Diving Deep Water Thingvellir in Iceland

-If you’re a diving enthusiast, you can even touch both continents at the same time as one section of the Silfra fissure is very narrow.
 Book a diving or snorkeling tour and see this natural wonder with your own eyes!

 Laugavegur Hikers Group People Friends Landscape

 You’ll begin in the Landmannalaugar region, which is known for its natural geothermal hot springs.
-From there you will proceed to hike to serene lava fields, an obsidian desert, landscapes colored by rhyolite rock, tranquil lakes and stunning glaciers.
+From there you will proceed to hike to serene lava fields, an obsidian desert, landscapes colored by rhyolite rock, tranquil lakes, and stunning glaciers.
 Your journey will end in the lush and verdant Thórsmörk Valley, but you’ll carry the memories with you long after.

 This is a fairly challenging hike with several overnight stays, so we recommend booking a tour because it will take care of your accommodation.
 Plus the guides will treat you to some interesting facts about the region and ensure your safety.